 - Shops: The Eurong shop has fresh produce, meats, fishing gear, camping supplies, beer, wine and spirits.
 It also has souvenirs, shirts, hats and extra supplies such as sunscreen.
 Some prices – bag of ice $5.50, 1.25l coke $6.50, 2l milk $5.50, a bottle of wine $22 and a carton of beer $85.00.

-If you’re looking for hiking Fraser Island has, Central Station is the starting point for a few different hikes.
+If you’re looking for hiking K’gari has, Central Station is the starting point for a few different hikes.
 The most popular walking track and the best one for families is the short 0.7 km Wanggoolba Creek track.
 This track has you wander over the boardwalk through the subtropical rainforest, passing towering trees, massive ferns and if you’re lucky, you’ll spot some epic wildlife.
 Also don’t forget to look down, as you pass over the Wanggoolba Creek which has water so clear, you can barely see it.

-If you’re keen for some longer walks, there is also the Pile Valley Circuit which is 4.6km return (around 1.5 to 2.5 hours), Basin Lake which is 2.8km one way (around 1-1.5 hours) and Lake McKenzie via Basin Lake which is 6.6km one way (around 2.5-3 hours).
+If you’re keen on some longer walks, there is also the Pile Valley Circuit which is 4.6km return (around 1.5 to 2.5 hours), Basin Lake which is 2.8km one way (around 1-1.5 hours) and Lake McKenzie via Basin Lake which is 6.6km one way (around 2.5-3 hours).

 Around Central Station, there are a few different buildings and items on display from when the area was a busy forestry camp.
 There are various information boards around where you can learn more, including information about the school which was once here in 1917 to provide education for the children of the men who worked in the forestry camps.
 It’s quite surreal to think that a school was once here which had some 40 students.